DFE-Digital/early-careers-framework/docs/source/npq/guidance.html.md

 Changes can happen during training; some participants may not complete their course within the standard schedule, or at all.
 Providers will need to update relevant data using the API.

-{inset-text} Note, DfE will only make payments for participants if providers have accepted course applications.
+<div class="govuk-inset-text"> Note, DfE will only make payments for participants if providers have accepted course applications.
 Accepting applications is a separate request to submitting a ‘started’ declaration (which notifies DfE a participant has started training).
-[Find out more about declaration states](api-reference/npq/definitions-and-states/#declaration-states) {/inset-text}
+[Find out more about declaration states](api-reference/npq/definitions-and-states/#declaration-states) </div>

 ## View, accept or reject NPQ applications